emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 * Very light weight script which do not effect your site's loading speed
 * Create revenue and keep it all - Begin creating money from your sharing button (signup recuired - <a href="http://www.e-mailit.com/widget/register">Start a Campaign</a> or <a href="http://www.e-mailit.com/widget/login">Sign in</a>).
 Our platform provides easy access for Advertisers, Publishers and Users to reach their goals

-E-MAILiT has been downloaded over 180,000 times by WordPress publishers from all over the world and has quickly grown from a nights and weekends project to a hypergrowth established startup, with over 60 million monthly page views across the web, reaching over 1 million users daily, from more than 240 countries worldwide.
+E-MAILiT has been downloaded over 180,000 times by WordPress publishers from all over the world and has quickly grown from a nights and weekends project to a hypergrowth established startup, with 500 million views and over 200 million users to-date — served 60+ million times/month to 1+ million people/day, in 75 languages.

 <a href="http://wordpress.org/support/plugin/e-mailit">Support</a> | <a href="http://www.e-mailit.com/privacy">Privacy</a> | <a href="http://www.e-mailit.com/tos">Terms</a> | <a href="http://www.e-mailit.com/about#bizdev">BizDev</a>